smerchan/smerchan.github.io/_posts/2017-7-4-Introduction-to-Support-Vector-Machines-Soft-Margin-and-Kernel-Trick.md

 mathjax: true
 ---

+## Introduction
 This is the second part of the post on SVM where I'll discuss about Soft Margin Formulation and Kernel trick as ways to tackle linear inseparability problem.
 [First part](https://rishabhmisra.github.io/Introduction-to-Support-Vector-Machines-Motivation-and-Basics/) of the post discusses the motivation and basics of SVM.
 In the previous part, we left off with the case where the data points did not seem to be linearly separable.

 <center>
 <img src="/images/svm/non_separability.PNG" width="500" height ="400"/>
 </center>

+## Soft Margin Formulation
-To that end, let us discuss our first solution of Soft Margin Formulation, which would allow us to make few mistakes while keeping the margin as wide as possible.
+Let us discuss our first solution of Soft Margin Formulation, which would allow us to make few mistakes while keeping the margin as wide as possible.

+### Motivation
 To motivate this technique, please note following points:

 1 - Almost all the real world datasets have data that is not linearly separable.
 So, we would be presented with cases like these more frequently than we think.